-For 30 years, USTDA has been connecting African project sponsors and U.S. companies, bringing innovative private sector solutions to development challenges.
+For nearly 30 years, USTDA has been connecting African project sponsors and U.S. companies, bringing innovative private sector solutions to development challenges.
 Across 38 countries in the region, USTDA has supported more than 560 activities generating more than $5 billion in exports of U.S. goods and services.
 USTDA is expanding its impact and engagement across the region through two U.S. government-wide initiatives – Prosper Africa and Power Africa – which support the Administration’s Sub-Saharan Africa Strategy.
 These initiatives align with USTDA’s mission and present an opportunity to generate new U.S. exports while responding to the region’s need for quality infrastructure solutions.
 In addition to supporting U.S. government-wide initiatives, USTDA launched Access Africa, an initiative to support the development of quality information & communication technology infrastructure services across Sub-Saharan Africa.

 Prosper Africa is a whole-of-government economic initiative to substantially increase two-way trade and investment between the United States and Africa.
 This whole-of-government approach unlocks opportunities to do business in Africa, benefitting companies, investors, and workers in both Africa and the United States.
 Through its unique capabilities, USTDA is advancing the goals of Prosper Africa: